code-423n4/code-contests/SUBMISSION_TEMPLATE.md

 # BUG 2
 ## Summary
-Summarize your findings for the first bug or vulnerability.
+Summarize your findings for the second bug or vulnerability.

 ## Risk Rating
 Provide the numerical value for the risk this bug presents, with 1 being low and 4 being critical.